ADimeo/MensaQueueBot/README.md

 - `db_utilities.go` implements a number of base functions that can be useful for all db related tasks
-- `db_connector.go` implements database logic related to storing actual queue length reports
+- `db_connector.go` implements database logic related to storing and retrieving actual queue length reports
 - `changelog_db_connector.go` implements database logic related to tracking which users are aware of which changes, and what changelogs should still be sent out
 - `internetpoints_db_connector.go` implements database logic related to users collecting internetpoints